 Renters Insurance will help you …

-- If there’s a fire : If faulty wiring sparks a fire, or your neighbor leaves the stove on, your landlord’s insurance will only cover damages to the structure of the building, not your belongings inside.
-Fire and smoke damage can be devastating, image having to replace everything you own out of pocket.
+- If there’s a fire: If faulty wiring sparks a fire, or your neighbor leaves the stove on, your landlord’s insurance will only cover damages to the structure of the building, not your belongings inside.
+Fire and smoke damage can be devastating, imagine having to replace everything you own out of pocket.
 Renter’s insurance will help cover the replacement costs of your belongings.

 - If a pipe bursts: Freezing temperatures or old plumbing can make pipes to burst or leak, causing water damage to your belongings.
 Renters who store anything in a basement need to be extra careful about water damage as well.
 It’s important to note that while most renter’s policies will cover you for water damage caused by broken pipes and overflow, they do not cover you for flood damage.
 Flood and earthquake coverage must be purchased separately.

-- If your home gets vandalized: If a rock is thrown through a window and lands against your TV screen, renters insurance will replace the window and your TV.
-Or if a disgruntled ex-lover takes a sledge hammer to your things, your renters insurance can help replace your damaged items.
+- If your home gets vandalized: If a rock is thrown through a window and lands on your TV screen, renters insurance will replace the window and your TV.
+Or if a disgruntled ex-lover takes a sledgehammer to your things, your renters insurance can help replace your damaged items.